Our Story - Told By The Owner

 Ambio Academy, Ambio Marketplace, Ambio Insights and Ambio Local are all focused on providing businesses with marketing solutions that are easily accessible and affordable.

 I want to help as many people as I can, and these services are the beginning of doing that under the Ambio Media brand.
-I have a vision for better, and am focused on doing everything in my power to improve the quality of the company's service, and building a community that people can look to when they need help with their marketing.
+I have a vision for better, and am focused on doing everything in my power to improve the quality of the company's service, whilst building a community that people can look to when they need help with digital marketing.

 What Does 'Ambio' Stand For?

-I like Latin, and I also like having very little competition in the search rankings for businesses with similar names to mine.
-Ambio is a Latin term which has a number of definitions, but the one I like most is 'to strive'.
+Ambio is a Latin word and has a number of definitions in English, but the one I like most is 'To Strive'.
 Personally, I'm striving to be the best person I can be and do the best work possible for the people I'm here to serve, and I think having the sentiment carried in to the company name is ideal, and subtle.

 Where Is Ambio Media Going?
 Where Am I Going?

 Will I stay in the marketing industry for the rest of my career?
 It's an open question, but it's more likely that I'll move more into tech and A.I. with a focus on software as a service (SaaS), but who knows.
-Right now, I'm just happy Ambio Media is established and growing!
+Right now, Ambio Media is my only focus.